 CoderZ is a 3D simulated robot environment using virtual robots that are similar to the EV3 robot.
 Programming can be done with either Blockly or Java programming languages.
 The benefit is that students can create code at home, extending their learning at school.
 CoderZ is a commercial product and offers a 14-day free trial.

 LabVIEW for LEGO MINDSTORMS (LVLM) and LabVIEW for Education (LV4E) are visual programming environments.
 The EV3 Software was built in LabVIEW, so LVLM provides a great next step for students who are familiar with that programming language and ready for something more powerful and versatile.
 Browse all LabVIEW posts on this site.

 ROBOLAB (NXT, RCX)

 ROBOLAB is a visual programming language built in LabVIEW that was developed by the Tufts CEEO.
 ROBOLAB was the dominant programming language for educational LEGO robotics prior to the release of the NXT Software.
+It is dated and to use it, older computers and operating systems are necessary.
 Browse all ROBOLAB posts on this site.

 There are other languages out there.
-Try this Wikipedia page for longer list.
+Try this Wikipedia page for a longer list.